Maczka123/Guess-the-number/README.md

 # Guess-the-number
-Computer is drawing the number and user is trying to quess what number it is.
+Computer draws the number and user is trying to quess what number it is.
+To run enter terminal and type python3 Guess_the_number.py